hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 logic will automatically capture the required actions related data, into a tmp file.

-NOTE: The logic doesnt account for seeking in general, currently.
+NOTE: The logic accounts for seeking in a crude way, currently, which should be ok to an extent.

 Changelog